Mint-System/Odoo-Apps-Sale-Workflow/sale_renting_line_period/tests/TEST_INSTRUCTIONS.rst

 Partial return with lot:

 - Click return
-- Ensure conference room is removed
+- Ensure conference room is not shown
 - For printer remove "PRINT003"
-- Select return date 2 days after start date
+- Select return date 2 days after today
 - Click validate
 - Check if Odoo splitted the line into two lines
-- Check if the lots are assigned correctly
+- Check if the lots are assigned correctly and cannot be edited

 Extend period: